colindoyle0000/colindoyle-website/content/torts2023/syllabus/teaching-method.md

 If illness or exigent circumstances prevent you from being able to attend class, you must [email me](mailto:Colin.Doyle@lls.edu?subject=Absent%20from%20Class) or contact the [Office of Student Affairs](https://studentaffairs.lls.edu/) at [studentaffairs@lls.edu](mailto:studentaffairs@lls.edu).

+ The law school is piloting a new class attendance app called Qwickly.
+Qwickly is an app that allows students to check in for class from their mobile devices.

+To use Qwickly, you will need to download the app to your smartphone from the App Store or Google Play.
+Once the app is downloaded, you will log in using your LLS/LMU email and password.
+Complete instructions can be found here: https://lmu.box.com/s/v4j44yhfmmeazy7ifkyq2gcvwjvp9ha0.

+If you experience issues or have questions about Qwickly, please contact the law school's Office of Technology Services at instructional.technology@lls.edu.

 ## Preparation & Participation
 Class preparation is also required.
 According to ABA Standard 310, for a five-credit two-semester course, you are expected to spend at least five hours per week on course-related work outside of class.
 I expect that you will come to class having completed the reading and ready to speak about the cases and materials assigned for that day.